 - Information we collect from third parties or publicly available sources.
 Altmetric tracks and analyse the online attention paid to scholarly research outputs.
 This is done by collecting metadata about the outputs we track, as well as by collecting mentions of research outputs from a variety of online attention sources, which may contain personal data.
 For example, we collect publicly available information about authors of research outputs tracked by Altmetric (e.g., journal articles, books, book chapters, datasets, and other content), and about creators or authors of mentions, for research outputs tracked by Altmetric (e.g., social media, news, policy, blog, and patent mentions).
 How we use the personal data we collect varies depending on the Altmetric product—for further information, see “What personal data do we use in our products?” —and may vary between different data sources.
 For example, we use public Twitter profile information (number of tweets, domains linked to, number of links, profile description) in order to assign a score value to tweets; and the public profile Twitter information to classify the tweeter (e.g., as “member of the public”, “scientific communicator”, “practitioner” or “researcher”), some of which is made available to users of Altmetric.
 However, we only use author names from news, patent, and policy document mentions internally, to search in Crossref and identify matching research outputs.

 In all the above cases, where we have a relationship with you, we may also use the personal data we collect to manage and keep a record of that relationship and other business administration purposes you’d reasonably expect and, subject always to your preferences, to provide information we think may be of interest to you.
 If you provide personal data to us about someone else (such as one of your colleagues), please ensure that you have their permission to do so and that they’re aware of the contents of this Notice.
-The legal basis for our use of your personal data In order to comply with European data privacy laws, we are required to set out the legal bases for our use of your personal data, which are as follows:

 - where you have given us your explicit consent, which you can withdraw at any time.
 For example, we rely on your consent to fulfil specific requests you’ve made, such as to receive our blog emails, or provide information you’ve opted-in to receive;